Burton Lane: Musical style

 Lane normally composed music to which a lyricist would then add words.
 But he would do so knowing what sort of song a scene called for, and sometimes the librettist or lyricist would have chosen a title which needed to fit rhythmically into the music.
 Sometimes Lane would suggest a place in a show that would benefit from a song.
 So he was "as responsible really as the lyricist ... or the librettist" for a show's choice and style of songs.

 "I don't know what my style is", Lane claimed in an interview, and he insisted that his personal life never showed in his work.
 The noted critic Alec Wilder said that Lane had "no specific stylistic devices".
-But Lane said repeatedly that, though he never actually worked or studied with him, George Gershwin was his biggest influence, in particular in how he used surprise in his music.
+But Lane said repeatedly that, though he never actually worked with him, George Gershwin was his biggest influence, in particular in how he used surprise in his music.
 "George was always interesting.
 Everything he did was always filled with delicious surprises, wonderful surprises."
 Yip Harburg said that Lane was the composer who came closest to Gershwin's "effervescence".
 Wilder cites many examples of musical surprises in Lane's compositions.
 Gershwin also inspired Lane to not pander to current commercial tastes, but to write quality songs.

 Lane noticed that the Gershwins did better work when they had better librettos to work from, and was very particular about the librettos he chose to work from.
 He said, "I've always looked for properties that had either a background that was interesting or marvelous characters that could be caught musically, because I think, when you have that, it helps give a personality to the score that otherwise you might not have ...
 This is the pain of my life, trying to find good stories that lend themselves to musicals."